aneeshshenoy/restAPI/README.md

 # restAPI
-Creating a REST API using Node.js, Express.js and Mongodb that allow CRUD operations on user profiles This project is a high level design in building a RESTful API for user profile operations it reqiure some prerequisites such as having node.js, express.js and MongoDB and other packages installed in the running environment
+Creating a REST API using Node.js, Express.js and Mongodb that allow CRUD operations on user profiles This project is a high level design in building a RESTful API for user profile operations it requires some prerequisites such as having node.js, express.js and MongoDB and other packages installed in the running environment
 This project involves:
 - Setting Up Environment
 - Initialising the Project